Gregory Motton

+He returned to political writing in 2013 with A Worthless Man, and then in 2024 and 2025 with Listen to Me Now, First They Came For, Liberate Yourself and Help is on its Way.

+He has also written a series of short plays about the nature of Jesus of Nazareth; Simeon-the first Christian, Lazarus, Judas of the Field and St John at the Cross.

 Early life

 Gregory Motton was born in September 1961 in Wood Green, in the London borough of Enfield, the second child of Bernadette (née Clancy) from Rosscarbery in West Cork, Ireland, a bar-maid, and David Motton, of Tottenham, London, a writer of children's comics.
 He attended St. Angela's Convent, St. Paul's School, and Winchmore Comprehensive.

 Early career

 Motton's first two plays were staged in quick succession: Chicken (directed by Kate Harwood) at the Riverside Studios in April 1987, and then Ambulance (directed by Lindsay Posner) at the Royal Court in September 1987.
 His unconventional writing style soon dispersed the initial keen interest it had first awakened in managements and critics.
 His third play, Downfall, again directed by Lindsay Posner at the Royal Court in July 1988, contained 56 very brief scenes, 26 characters and a fragmented illogical structure.
 It brought fierce condemnation from the critics, an empty theatre, and an end of the Royal Court's interest in Motton for several years.